Environment & Biodiversity MCQs

 Notes:

-12. In which of the following the ecological pyramid of numbers is broad in center?
+12. In which of the following cases, the ecological pyramid is never inverted?

 Show Answer